-David Seymour (Chim)’s assignment on the Premature Baby Series in the early 1950s – a photographic reportage on the work of the French Ministry of Health, Division of Social Hygiene in the care of premature infants – illustrates the collaboration between W.H.O and Magnum.
-It was the first reportage of Magnum for the W.H.O. and was later published by Life and Illustrated and used for a big W.H.O. travelling exhibit.
+David Seymour (Chim)’s assignment on the Premature Baby Series in the early 1950s – a photographic reportage on the work of the French Ministry of Health, Division of Social Hygiene, in the care of premature infants – illustrates the collaboration between WHO and Magnum.
+It was the first reportage of Magnum for the WHO and was later published by Life and Illustrated and used for a big WHO traveling exhibit (Figure 9.1).

 Fig. 9.1: Here

 In 1950, Mary Losey and George Ninaud, office manager of Magnum, set the stage for this reportage.
-As indicated by Losey the photographs were to cover:
+As indicated by Losey the photographs were to cover these points:

 1. Routine of day’s care of a typical premature infant.
-This should emphasize the work of the nurse rather than the equipment since it is on the nurse that the minute to minute health and safety of the baby depend. …
+This should emphasize the work of the nurse rather than the equipment since it is on the nurse that the minute to minute health and safety of the baby depend.

-2. Training of doctors and nurses for the special problems of caring for prematures. …
+2. Training of doctors and nurses for the special problems of caring for prematures.

-3. Service of Special Assistance which protects mother and baby both before delivery (a premature delivery is frequently anticipated and all arrangements made before it happens) and after the baby has been placed in a premature centre. […].
+3. Service of Special Assistance which protects mother and baby both before delivery (a premature delivery is frequently anticipated and all arrangements made before it happens) and after the baby has been placed in a premature centre.

 The contract was very detailed and shows that the photographer was to emphasize the nurse and her work rather than the modern equipment.
 The human being was to take precedence over the technology.
 The contract also mentioned the way Seymour should shoot his photos:

-I talked to Pat Palmer [W.H.O.’s Public Information Officer for the Middle East and a friend of David Seymour] this morning and she told me all about your troubles and the ten pounds premature caesarean!
+I talked to Pat Palmer [WHO’s Public Information Officer for the Middle East and a friend of David Seymour] this morning and she told me all about your troubles and the ten pounds premature caesarean!
 Better luck next time and meanwhile don’t despair.
 I know your agonies about getting pictures of the brats in incubators but assure you that whether you are satisfied with them or not, we will be satisfied if we can see the baby, see the nurse’s hands, see what she is doing.
 Sometimes, believe it or not, those things even have a facial expression.
 I do not blame you if you would like to squash them all right now but don’t let it have a permanent effect on your paternal instincts.

-Losey went as far as asking Magnum to retouch some photos and to remove one in order to be conform to the expectations of the audience: “It is the opinion of WHO that it does no good to show pictures of infants, to the lay public, which refer to abnormalities [i.e. an infant with a deformity known as tunnel chest].
-The second picture of this infant […] also shows the deformity, but not so clearly.
-And in both reference is made to it in the text it is thought that it will go unnoticed.
+Losey went as far as asking Magnum to retouch some photos and to remove one in order to conform to the expectations of the audience: “It is the opinion of WHO that it does no good to show pictures of infants, to the lay public, which refer to abnormalities [i.e. an infant with a deformity known as tunnel chest].
+The second picture of this infant . . . also shows the deformity, but not so clearly.
+And in both reference is made to it in the text; it is thought that it will go unnoticed.
 However, if it is possible to retouch the negative enough to lessen the shadow in the depression in the chest we would recommend doing so.”